-The components using the event bus have a specialized connector that supports event exchange for a specific collection of event.
-Since it is necessary to be able to swap the event bus implementation, These connectors embed a generic topic connector for the type of event bus in use.
+The subsystems using the event bus have a specialized connector that supports event exchange for a specific type of event.
+Since it is necessary to be able to swap the event broker implementation, these connectors embed a open metadata topic connector within their implementation.
 This is illustrated in Figure 2.

 Figure 2: Nested topic connectors

-The configuration for these nested connectors is illustrated in Figure 3.
+The resulting configuration for these nested connectors is illustrated in Figure 3.

 Figure 3: Embedded event bus configuration

-The connector for the event bus topic is identified and configured using the Event Bus Config.
+The common configuration for the event bus is identified and configured using the Event Bus Config.

-This configuration is encoded in a Connection object for the generic event bus topic connector.
+This configuration is encoded in a Connection object for the generic open metadata topic connector.

-When the consuming component is configured, a Connection object for its specialized topic connector is created, with the generic event bus topic connector embedded inside.
+When the consuming component is configured, a Connection object for its specialized topic connector is created, with the generic open metadata topic connector embedded inside.

-When the Connector Broker is called upon to create the specialized topic connector at server start up, it navigates the hierarchy of Connection objects, creating the nested hierarchy of connectors as specified.
+When the Connector Broker inside Egeria’s runtime is called upon to create the specialized topic connector at server start up, it navigates the hierarchy of Connection objects, creating the nested hierarchy of connectors as specified.